alexcrea/CustomAnvil/README.md

 ca.command.reload: Allow administrator to reload the plugin's configs ca.config.edit: Allow administrator to edit the plugin's config in game
 ```
+/!\ version under 1.3.1 use other permission. from 1.2.0 to 1.3.1-A1 use ua.unsafe instead of ca.affected
+under 1.2.0 replace ca prefix by ue and use ue.unsafe. some permission/features may not exist before the last version.

 ### Commands
 ```yml
 anvilconfigreload or carl: Reload every config of this plugin